Forward Get In Touch

 Between 2021–2025, Australians overwhelmingly travelled to nearby Asian hubs like Indonesia, New Zealand, and Japan, while most of Africa, Central America, and the Caribbean languished in the bottom or zero-visitor categories.
 Connectivity, marketing, and geopolitical stability determined which destinations flourished and which disappeared from Aussie itineraries.

-18 Days in Iraq and Kurdistan (2026 Middle East Small Group Tour)
+18 Days in Iraq & Kurdistan (2026 Middle East Small Group Tour)

-18 Days in Iraq and Kurdistan (2026 Middle East Small Group Tour)
+18 Days in Iraq & Kurdistan (2026 Middle East Small Group Tour)

 This 18-day journey through Iraq and Kurdistan explores the ancient civilisations of Sumer, Babylon, and Assyria.
 Walk the pilgrimage routes of Najaf and Karbala, canoe through the Mesopotamian marshes of the Ma’dan, and visit cities like Mosul and Baghdad, where rebuilding meets history at every turn.